EN TR

 Physics Integration

 Connecting the latent space to Karamba FEA.
-Now the network gets feedback on structural validity in real time.
+The network gets feedback on structural validity as it generates.

 04